Infrastructure

 Navigating the Grant Landscape Under a New Administration

-What Recent Executive Orders and the Review of Federal Financial Assistance Means for You
+What Recent Executive Orders and the Review of Federal Financial Assistance Mean for You

 **This is a comprehensive blog that covers the key developments, implications, and strategies for grant seekers navigating the landscape of federal financial assistance under the new Administration.
 Updates to this blog will continue to be made as the situation develops.
-Blog last updated May 15, 2025, at 11:25
+Blog last updated on March 24, 2026, at 2:47 pm ET**

 Grant Spotlight: Legal Services for Homeless Veterans & Veterans At-Risk for Homelessness